 Besides serving as UW Law dean from 1932 to 1945, Lloyd K. Garrison also led a number of governmental organizations, including the National Labor Relations Board and the National War Labor Board.
 He briefly served as special assistant to the United States Attorney General.

-John Steuart Curry mural completed in 1942
+John Steuart Curry Mural Completed in 1942

 Law Dean Garrison, the great-grandson of famous abolitionist William Lloyd Garrison, commissioned John Steuart Curry’s iconic ‘Freeing of the Slaves’ for UW’s Law Library after the U.S. Department of Justice rejected it as controversial.
 Garrison felt a strong connection to the work: